The investing strategy has stood the test of time and counts the loving investing wizard as among its champions

 Equity investors should keep this bias in mind and should try to focus on the future potential of an investment.
 We should check from time to time if the factors that led us to acquire an asset have meaningfully changed since acquisition to tackle a framing bias.

 2. Herding bias — Herding is a commonly observed bias in financial markets.
-Herding sees otherwise rational people start behaving irrationally by imitating the actions and choices of others, while making their own financial decisions.
+Herding sees otherwise rational people start behaving irrationally by imitating the actions and choices of others while making their own financial decisions.

 Herding takes place when collective actions carry seemingly better and more useful information compared to private knowledge.
 Value investors particularly should refrain from falling prey to these herding and do their own research before buying a stock.
-Herding based on others’ opinions, even if it is the larger market’s opinion, can jeopardise true value investing.
+Herding based on others’ opinions, even if it is the larger market’s opinion, can jeopardize true value investing.

 3. Illusion of control — Holding equity stocks with this bias can create a problem.
 People with this bias tend to think they can influence or control outcomes when, in fact, they cannot.